 Foreseeing the rapid changes that would occur in the 21st century, the Museum proceeded to a new expansion of its premises with the creation of the GAIA Centre of Environmental Research and Education.
 The work began in September 1995 and was completed in 2001, with the contribution of the European Union and the Greek Ministry of the Environment.
 The new building bears the name of the planet Earth –GAIA- a fact that connects it to the mythology, philosophy and science of the ancient Greek world.
 The word GAIA is first found in Homeric epic poetry.

-The Mastaba Mosque, in Rethymno, has been restored by the Goulandris Natural History Museum and has recently opened its gates as the Paleontological Museum of Rethymno (an annex of the GNHM in Crete).
+The Mastaba Mosque, in Rethymno, has been restored by the Goulandris Natural History Museum and has recently opened its gates as the Paleontological Museum of Rethymno (a Branch of the GNHM in Crete).
 It displays the geophysical development of Crete as well as important palaeontological and geological finds of the area.

 The Goulandris Natural History Museum has received many honorary awards and prizes for its work, both nationally and internationally: